jju/stubbl/teams/thorns.md

 ## Playbook

 The Thorns use what's known as the Excelsior playbook, where a fast fragile receiving corps works together downfield making catches in traffic and getting out of trouble.
-It's a shorter-passing game than the High Extension playbook used by the [Glorious Hounds](glorioushounds) but when you can avoid injury it's very effective, as the Wyrms have shown.
+It's a shorter-passing game than the High Extension playbook used by the [Gladiolas](gladiolas) but when you can avoid injury it's very effective, as the Pro-Level [Old Wyrms](oldwyrms) have shown.

 ## History